just-nilux/legendary_ta/README.md

     |___|  /__|____/____//__/\_ \
          \/                    \/

-### Legendary_TA
+## legendary_ta

-Popular indicators ported from MT4 and Pinescript to Python
+Popular MT4 & Pinescript indicators ported to Python

-✓ No lookahead or rewriting of candles
-✓ Tested with Freqtrade and FreqAI
+- [x] Build for and tested with Freqtrade and FreqAI
+- [x] No lookahead bias observed
-✓ Original indicator logic and calculations preserved
+- [x] Original indicator logic preserved

-t.me | @nlxtrading

 ### Use